erichgess/wordladder/README.md

 The two Git Hooks are:

-1. `./pre-commit` - This hook builds the source code and then runs the performance test: save the profiler results to `./profiles/<branch-name>/<timestamp>/<profile data>`.
+1. `./pre-commit` (Only runs if a `.go` file has been modified) - This hook builds the source code and then runs the performance test: save the profiler results to `./profiles/<branch-name>/<timestamp>/<profile data>`.
 Performance data is also written to the file `/tmp/wordladder.stat` so that the `commit-msg` hook can append that information to your comment.
 2. `./commit-msg` - This hooks takes the high level results from the performance test run in the `pre-commit`